HR-DataLab-Healthcare/RESEARCH_SUPPORT/PROJECTS/Generative_Agent_based_Data-Synthesis/Readme.md

 ```

 <br>

-Shown is the workflow needed for generating synthetic EHRs, which uses a two-tiered prompting strategy *—Supervisor prompts set overall structure and standards, while Worker prompts provide case-specific instructions—* directing GPT-4.1 to produce consistent, realistic, and anonymized patient records for research and development without risking exposure of real patient information.
+Shown is the workflow needed for generating synthetic EHRs.
+It uses a two-tiered prompting strategy:  *Supervisor prompts set overall structure and standards*, while *Worker prompts provide case-specific instructions*.
+In doing so, the GPT-4.1 LLM is directed to produce synthetic EHRs that are not only realistic and coherent but also consistently formatted and effectively anonymized.
+This approach is designed to create valuable data for research and development purposes without compromising the privacy of real patient information.

 ### Supervisor vs Worker layered prompting: